Celiac disease is an autoimmune disorder that affects the small intestine and a body’s ability to absorb nutrients.

 - Barley is often found in malt, food coloring, soups, malt vinegar and beers.
-Even Rice Krispies uses malt to coat their rice flakes.
+Even Rice Krispies uses malt to coat its rice bits.

 - Rye is found in rye bread or pumpernickel bread, rye beer and some cereals.

 Gluten is hidden in many medications, packaged foods, and other sources – celiacs must read labels carefully to avoid gluten at all costs and avoid cross contamination.
-I encourage people living with celiac disease to invest in a Nima Sensor to test their food for gluten as well.
+I encourage people living with celiac disease to invest in a Nima Sensor to test their food for gluten before eating it.

 Can’t You Eat Just a Little Gluten?